 But, if there were a store like “Toasters-R-Us,” you'd probably go there first!

 Nevertheless, your goal is to find your niche, to narrow it down as much as possible, and then to hit it with all you've got.
 The narrower your market, the more business will come to you.
-In fact, the narrower your market, the broader your chances of success in an hypercompetitive, overcommunicated society.
-It's the paradox of “Thou shall find more with less.”
+In fact, the narrower your market, the broader your chances of success in a hypercompetitive, overcommunicated society.
+It's the paradox of “less is more.”

 If you're new to business or hesitant about narrowing your focus since you want the ability to offer different products or services, focus on a specific niche to start, or create one as a “division” of your main business or focus.

 And then, as business creates enough cashflow and confidence for you, look at expanding at that point.
 However, be careful.
-Expansion does not mean extension.
-If you expand outside of your area of expertise, you will fall down like a house of cards and will have to rebuild from the ground up.
+If you expand outside of your established area of expertise, your marketing will fall down like a house of cards and will have to rebuild from the ground up.

 We will deal with this further, but for now, focus on your niche.
 And as stated in Commandment #2, become the specialist by appointing yourself as one!